peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 <b>Returns:</b>

  `true`  if CBOR objects are written out using the CTAP2 canonical CBOR encoding form; otherwise,  `false` .
+The default is  `false` .

 <a id="ResolveReferences"></a>
 ### ResolveReferences